jiangok2006/cf_helloworld/README.md

 5. Verify the magic link:

-GET /auth/verify?token=...&email=... — the worker validates the token, removes it, and responds with success.
-(You should extend this to create a session cookie or issue a JWT for your application.)
+`GET /auth/verify?token=...&email=...` — the worker validates the token, removes it, and responds with success while setting an HttpOnly session cookie.
+Use `/auth/session` without query params; the worker reads the session from `Cookie` (or `Authorization: Bearer`).

 Security notes:
 - Tokens expire after 15 minutes.
 Adjust `index.js` as needed.